derekmerck/dstack-cirr/README.md

 - A [Postgres][] database with bind-mounted storage
 - A [Splunk][] data aggregator with bind-mounted storage
 - An [Orthanc][] DICOM archive
-- An Orthanc instance configured as a simple DICOM ingress multiplexer to the archive and $MOD_WORKSTATION
+- An Orthanc instance configured as a simple DICOM ingress multiplexer to the archive and 3D workstations
-- An Orthanc instance configured as a DICOM Q/R bridge to $MOD_PACS for external data pulls
+- An Orthanc instance configured as a DICOM Q/R bridge to the PACS for external data pulls

 The bridge service can be manipulated using DIANA watcher scripts to monitor and index the PACS, or to exfiltrate and anonymize large data collections.